How Long Does it Take to Become an Electrician?

 What is a Master Electrician?

 Master Electrician is the most coveted title an electrician can have, but it doesn’t come easy.
-So, how long does it take to be an electrician?
+So, how long does it take to become an electrician?

 You’ll first need to pass your apprenticeship and become a journeyman electrician.
 12,000 hours of on-the-job experience are needed before progressing to the master electrician exam, where you’ll need to prove your knowledge of specialized electrical codes and advanced procedures.